-Approval dependencies can be exists, exact, and, for the Export to Disk publishing method, none.
+Approval dependencies can be exists, exact, and none.
 This section defines each kind of approval type.

 You cannot change the approval dependency type for CSElements and SiteEntry assets, embedded links and pagelets, or the Engage visitor data assets.
 With the exception of flex attributes-whose dependency type you set when you create the attribute-you also cannot change the approval dependency type for the flex family asset types.
 For basic asset types, you set the type of approval dependency for their associated assets when you configure the association fields.